 Health & Safety specialists in Leicestershire

 If you would like advice on employers’ responsibilities around health & safety in the workplace, accidents at work or employer’s liability, contact our experienced team of legal specialists today.
-With offices across Leicestershire, you can contact us to discuss an enquiry or make an appointment to pop in and see us at your local office by clicking on the links below:
+With offices across the East Midlands, you can contact us to discuss an enquiry or make an appointment to pop in and see us at your local office by clicking on the links below: